CenterForDigitalHumanities/TPEN3/pages/roadmap.md

 may be more complicated, with a caching layer or sockets to keep from hammering RERUM with minor updates, so anything we are doing now should include at least a minor abstraction to allow for that.

+## Phase 2: July 2025

+The Beta release is the first opportunity for the public to interact with the new platform.
+The Advisory Board members and Research Assistants will be the first to test the platform, followed by a wider group of test users.
+The Beta includes periods of feedback and focused features to improve the platform, which will be used to prioritize work for the final release.

+---

+> *1. Public Beta enabling Advisory Board members, Research Assistants, and test users to create and interact with simple Projects.*

+The release of the Beta is a major milestone for the project.
+Launching it requires a stable platform with a set of core features that are ready for testing.
+We should also have drafted our license and terms of service before inviting members of the public to use the platform.
+A direct feedback tool should be evaluated and included before the Beta release.

+Expectations for the users and their data should be set before the Beta.
+As a guide, we should acknowledge that we will attempt to preserve the data but that changes to structure may render it unusable or the formal launch may require us to reset the database.
+We should also be clear about the licensing specifically in the case of the Beta, as we will regularly dig into users' contributions and activity to improve the platform.
+This may be something a User could opt out of in a final product.

+---

+> *2. User feedback and improvements to the platform.*

+There are scheduled meetings for feedback from the Advisory Board which will select a subset of features to focus on for the final release.
+Some features, per the funding proposal, are required for the final release and others are simply proposed as possible and will be scheduled for work after delivery.
+It is up to the Advisory Board to decide which features are most impactful.

+Users will also provide feedback and there should be a combination of simple ways to do this.
+Some GitHub issue templates will help, but there should also be a persistent feedback tool on each interface.
+Contact via email or forms must be easy to access and regularly reviewed.